IRooc/miniweb-coreclr/README.md

 * custom middleware
 * embedded Razor View

-it currently runs on  1.0.0-beta7-12321 coreclr x64.
+it currently runs on  1.0.0-beta8-15120 coreclr x64.
 Tested on windows, mac osx, linux (ubuntu) and windows IoT

-with some workarounds voor mac and linux (on beta7-12321 coreclr on mac and linux seems broken...)
+with some workarounds voor mac and linux (used until beta7)
 * remove "resource" line from Core project.json otherwise it won't build
 * make symlink from /src/MiniWeb.Core/Resources to /test/TestWeb/wwwroot/miniweb-resource for edit functionality